LESSON PLAN

 In India, Educate Girls works to make education accessible to girls, mobilizing communities to help girls achieve their full potential.

-Students read the story and analyze the art about Iqbal Masih, a child from Pakistan who was sold into slavery by his father when he was 4 and escaped slavery at the age of 10.
+Students read the stories and analyze the art about Iqbal Masih, a child from Pakistan who was sold into slavery by his father when he was 4 and escaped slavery at the age of 10.
 He began speaking internationally and was awarded the Reebok Human Rights Youth Award when he was 12 years old.

 Iqbal Masih